Woody Point, Newfoundland and Labrador: Geography and Climate

 Woody Point is underlain by a bedrock of mélange, with metagabbro and related rock on higher areas.
-Soils of the community and its surrounding region have been placed in the Serpentine Cove association.
+Soils of the community and its surrounding region have been placed in the Serpentine Cove association of Brunisols developed on mafic or ultramafic parent material.

 Woody Point has a humid continental climate (Köppen Dfb) with extremely high winter snowfall and a strong winter seasonal lag, causing February to be the clearly coldest month.
 Summers are moderated by its seaside position, whereas precipitation remains high year round and rainfall is occurring during milder spells during winters.
 Woody Point is the snowiest year round inhabited place in Canada.